-About 4 to 5 percent of people worldwide suffer from chronic headaches.
+About 4 to 5 per cent of people worldwide suffer from chronic headaches.

 The pain can have a severe impact on your performance, happiness, and quality of life.
 While many resorts to popping the pill, a few look for safer alternatives.
+In this blog, we will explore the benefits of fatty acids for headaches.

 Regular intake of pain relievers for headaches has serious side effects.
 From damaging the liver to kidney disease.
 As such, recent research claiming that diets higher in Omega-3 fatty acids can reduce the frequency and severity of headaches in people suffering from migraines has created quite a buzz.
 It further stated that the types of fatty acids in our diet can play a crucial role in promoting or preventing migraines.